AuricFox/Skylar/README.md

 # Skylar

-Programming practice for coding assessments and interviews.
-Focuses on SQL queries and databases.
+Skylar is web-base application for programming practice designed to help withcoding assessments and interviews.
+Skylar focuses on SQL queries and databases.

 ## Getting Started